decentraland/decentraland-commons/src/email/README.md

-# email
+# Email

 A set of helpers to deal with email.
+It leverages a few different clients, like `smtp` and `Mailchimp`